 FAQs

-Q: How much does 1018 cold-rolled plate weigh per sq ft at 1 mm thickness?
+6. How much does 1018 plate weigh per sq ft at 1 mm thickness?

 MWAlloys — brief supplier profile (how we help)